Saving & Spending Budgeting & Expenses

 The final word on getting help with rent

 If you find yourself in a situation in which you can’t pay your rent, try to remain calm.
 It may take a little creativity and out-of-the-box thinking to cover your costs.
-However, there are several options available to make money quickly to help you in this situation.
+However, there are several options available to make money quickly to help you in this situation, and you can also look into ways to live rent free.